tom-foster-wcc/highways-deep-learning/README.md

 * 10 training images could potentially be enough to do this.
 * 'Transfer learning' problem so retrain the last few layers of the model.
 * Yolo has the weights straight from them.
 (Possily yolo3)
-* Improve the bounding boxes so that they'll be better at predicting (possibly use the german taste set??)
+* Improve the bounding boxes so that they'll be better at predicting (possibly use the german test set??)

 * Make use of the yolo, command to run python yolo_video.py --input="A38_NB_YR2_R09_180519132259.avi" --output='output'